 It is well known that Hotel California is actually a metaphor and the song is actually about excess in America, or in the words of Don Henley, “Hotel California was our interpretation of the high life in Los Angeles.”
 However, there are several strange Internet theories and urban legends about the “real” Hotel California.
 Some include suggestions that it was an old church taken over by devil worshippers, a psychiatric hospital, an inn run by cannibals, or Aleister Crowley’s mansion in Scotland.
 It’s even been suggested that the “Hotel California” is the Playboy Mansion.

-Hear this amazing song + many more of Eagles’ hits with Farewell I Tour – Live From Melbourne this Sunday 9/8c ONLY on AXS TV!
+Hear this amazing song + many more of Eagles’ hits with Farewell I Tour – Live From Melbourne and Hell Freezes Over this SATURDAY on AXS TV!

 Music is back on TV.
 Only on AXS TV.